RuaTran/java-2d-skeletal-animation/README.md

 ## Usage
 Click on **Releases** on the right side of the site to download v1.0.0, which contains a zip file with the executable.
 Also, the Java **source code** is available for you to inspect and modify freely.
 In order to build it, download the source and open the project in your desired editor and then compile.
 ## Contact
 Please feel free to send a message to MunfMunf#9104 if you're looking at the code in an attempt to modify it or use bits of it to make your own project.
 I love learning, and I'm always happy to help people learn.
+So please send me a message if you'd like to understand this code, or incorporate it into your own projects!

 ## Disclaimer
 Ragnarok Battle Offline is owned by フランスパン and thus the art assets are owned by them.
 If it is necessary then I can take this project down, or replace the existing art assets with my own.